 However, with an aging workforce and an insufficient pipeline of new workers, the construction industry faces a critical shortage of skilled craft professionals.
 According to economic data, approximately 500,000 construction jobs are ready to be filled right now, and that number will increase with economic growth and forthcoming federal infrastructure legislation.

-• Policy that reflects an “all of the above” approach to workforce development where workers and employers have the freedom to choose the best way to provide value and build America.
+- Policy that reflects an “all of the above” approach to workforce development where workers and employers have the freedom to choose the best way to provide value and build America.

-• Continued modernization of the federal apprenticeship law known as the Fitzgerald Act of 1937, which was enacted at a time when labor unions dominated the construction market.
+- Continued modernization of the federal apprenticeship law known as the Fitzgerald Act of 1937, which was enacted at a time when labor unions dominated the construction market.
 As a result, federal and state laws and regulations tend to favor the union style of apprenticeship programs and do not accurately reflect industry-driven programs.

 At ABC, we believe in building people through the merit shop philosophy: that projects and personal advancement should be awarded based on performance, skill and achievement.
-Our flexible and affordable craft and safety training programs lead to industry-recognized, national credentials for today’s leading construction positions.
+Our flexible and affordable craft and safety programs lead to industry-recognized, national credentials for today’s leading construction positions.
 Together, we help individuals learn, transform and triumph as they pursue meaningful careers that advance their potential and build strong communities.

 ABC works closely with NCCER, a not-for-profit 501(c)(3) education foundation created in 1996 as The National Center for Construction Education and Research.
-Founded by ABC and leading contractors, NCCER is the industry’s source for craft training, assessment and certification.
-This ongoing, multi-million-dollar investment in training illustrates the industry’s commitment to training the future workforce.
+Founded by ABC and leading contractors, NCCER is the industry’s leading source for craft training, assessment and certification.
+This ongoing, multi-million-dollar investment in training illustrates the industry’s commitment to developing the future workforce.
 Today, NCCER develops standardized curricula and industry-recognized, portable credentials for more than 70 crafts that have been used in all 50 states and in 20 countries.